DimitrisMtz/Commission-Calculator/readme.md

-# Tryout Task - Dimitris Mantzekis

-A RESTful API with an endpoint for transaction commission calculation.
+# A RESTful API with an endpoint for transaction commission calculation.